 - Breadcrumb navigation is inspired by the story of Hansel

 Whenever someone clicks on a new web page, your site automatically adds their earlier web page to a navigation bar.
 Then, a consumer can click back to that page in an instant if they want.

 A drop-down menu lets someone hover their cursor spanning a menu concept and start to see the websites that category has.

 Then, they can go to the page that needs them to get the info they want.

 These navigation strategies could work mutually, too.
 Your homepage may use drop-down menus, as soon as someone clicks to a fresh page, you may use breadcrumb navigation on that web site to let users get back to where these were.

 In a natural way, you have loads of additional options for navigation.
-But they are both most popular and useful in the net design world.
+But they are both the most popular and useful in the web design world.

 4. Load time